24 Astronomy Facts You Never Learned in School

 Mars is a bit rusty

 Although there isn’t any water on Mars, it’s rusty red on its surface and so is its sky.
 Earth rust is made from iron and water, and one theory about the iron oxide on Mars is that it probably formed many eons ago, when there may have been water on the planet (there’s still ice at its north and south polar caps, just like on Earth).
 The planet remains very rich in iron oxide.
-These facts about the International Space Station will blow your mind.

 Even your tears won’t fall